asuh/front-end-macos/readme.md

 First, I recommend you look through [PrivacyTools.io](https://www.privacytools.io/).
 There's a ton of valuable software and links to consume.

-One of the more popular network monitors and script blockers is called [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html).
+One of the more popular network monitors and script blockers is called [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html), which I don't personally use.
 It will keep applications from reporting back stats that can compromise privacy and security.

 ## ZSH

-macOS 10.15 and newer come with zsh as the default shell.
+macOS 10.15 and newer come with zsh as the default shell, replacing Bash.
 Install [Oh My Zsh!](http://ohmyz.sh/) for extra help and nice defaults.

 ```bash
 sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"